freeCodeCamp/freeCodeCamp/docs/how-to-work-on-tutorials-that-use-coderoad.md

 Follow these instructions to make a PR, keeping in mind that instructions usually use the lessons around them for context:

+- Create a copy of the latest version branch with `git branch vX.X.X upstream/vX.X.X` - you do not need to check this branch out, it just needs to exist.
-- Create a new branch off of `main`
+- Create and checkout a new branch off of `main`
 - Make **and commit** your changes.
 Reminder: You don't need to change anything in the `tutorial.json` file.
 You likely only need to make changes to `TUTORIAL.md`
 - Run `coderoad build` to recreate the `tutorial.json` file
 - Commit the changes with `update json` as the message